Coherence and Entanglement in a Non-commutative Spacetime: Quantum Correlations

 Entanglement is the most profound quantum correlation between systems and was first highlighted in the work by Einstein, Podolsky, and Rosen \cite{PhysRev.47.777}, which aimed to point out an incompleteness in the quantum description of the world.
 The modern definition of entanglement dates back to the works by Werner \cite{PhysRevA.40.4277}, where this concept was extended to mixed states.
 Today, entanglement plays a fundamental role in quantum cryptography \cite{PhysRevLett.67.661}, quantum computing \cite{PhysRevLett.69.2881}, and quantum teleportation \cite{PhysRevLett.70.1895}.

 A useful quantifier of entanglement for a two-qubit state, described by an $X$-shaped matrix, is the concurrence.
 For a $4 \times 4$ matrix, it reads \cite{Wootters:1997id,Hill:1997pfa}:

 where the density matrix used is the averaged one described in \eqref{eq:aver_density}.
-The system of differential equations \eqref{eq:lindblad} for the initial condition \eqref{eq:init_cond} cannot be solved analytically for arbitrary $\theta$, but we can describe the behavior of the concurrence for different parameters.
+The system of differential equations \eqref{eq:lindblad} for the initial condition \eqref{eq:init_cond} was solved analytically for arbitrary $\theta$ in section \ref{sec:app1}.
+The asymptotic behavior of the system is quoted below:

+We verify that the diagonal elements of the density matrix eventually larger than the off-diagonal ones when $\theta\neq \pi/4$.
+This means that in a finite time, the concurrence becomes null.
+For the case where $\theta=\pi/4$, this happens asymptotically.

 In Fig.~\ref{fig:conc}, we observe the concurrence for different initial conditions.
 The qualitative behavior of the quantities discussed in this paper does not change significantly for different values of the parameter $\ell$.
 Only the scale in which they occur is modified.
 Therefore, without loss of generality, we consider $\ell$ with the same order of magnitude of the other parameters of the model.
 We see that a system of two particles can be prepared in an unentangled state ($\theta = 0$) and become entangled over time due to the modified energy conservation in deformed relativity (black, solid curve).
 By increasing the angle to $\theta = 0.05$, we see that although the state is initially partially entangled, decoherence effects reduce the concurrence to zero.
-However, the modified composition law effects are still strong enough to reentanglethe system before it becomes completely unentangled (blue, dash-dotted curve).
+However, the modified composition law effects are still strong enough to reentangle the system before it becomes completely unentangled (blue, dash-dotted curve).
 For $\theta = \pi/12$, the system starts more entangled before experiencing a drop in this correlation (purple, dashed curve).
 This behavior repeats for the initial Bell state ($\theta = \pi/4$) (red, dotted curve).
 We considered unrealistically large values of the parameters for the sake of clarity of the figures, but this does not affect the main results.
-In fact, we are considering a value of the $\ell$-parameter of the same order of the other parameters in this plot, but in reality, it should be much smaller, since it is related to the Planck length scale of quantum gravity, which justifies the use of the Lindblad equation in this Markovian approximation.
+In fact, we are considering a value of the $\ell$-parameter of the same order of the other parameters in this plot, but in reality, it should be much smaller, since it is related to the Planck length scale of quantum gravity.